MobileASR: A resource-aware on-device learning framework for user voice personalization applications on mobile phones: Resource-aware adaptive on-device personalization Methodology

 \subsection{Model for training}

-We need to convert the baseline ASR model to a memory-efficient and optimised format suitable for mobile platforms.
-To achieve this, we implemented a conversion process using the Tensorflow\cite{tf} platform that utilises a well-optimised Flatbuffer format for larger trained models.
-This optimised model facilitates faster inference, significant model size reduction and also enables training the model.

-We use tensorflow functions to specify the inputs (e.g., training data, inference data, path to the checkpoint file) and outputs (e.g., loss values, output probability matrix) for the optimised model, which are also known as signature functions.
-These signature functions can be customised based on our requirement.
-For instance, we built a signature function to extract the CTC loss value.
-Furthermore with the loss calculated, we find the gradients for the weights, and effectively train the model on device.

-In a conventional on-device training setup, four primary signature functions are employed to perform crucial tasks such as model training, output prediction, weight saving, and weight loading.
+We need to convert the baseline ASR model to a memory-efficient and optimized format suitable for mobile platforms, with support for training the model.
+To achieve this, we implemented a conversion process using the Tensorflow \cite{tf} platform that utilizes a well-optimized Flatbuffer format for size reduction of larger trained models, with 32-bit floating point precision to represent the model parameters.
+This optimized model facilitates faster inference, significant model size reduction and also enables training the model.
+We use multiple tensorflow functions to interface with the model in flatbuffer format, and to specify the inputs (e.g., training data, inference data, path to the checkpoint file) and outputs (e.g., loss values, output probability matrix) for the optimized model as shown in Figure \ref{fig:workflow_training}.
+These functions can be customized based on our requirement.
+For instance, we built a function to extract the CTC loss value.
+Also, we use a function to get the parameter information from the model, later to use in our resource-efficient model selection approach.
+The train function takes a batch of mini-batch of inputs, and effectively train the model on device.
+In a conventional on-device training setup, four primary functions are employed to perform crucial tasks such as model training, output prediction, weight saving, and weight loading.